-Criterion Lead Monitoring Frequency Committee/ Group Process for identifying all patients Senior Sister/ Charge Nurse Safehands Monthly Directorate Governance/ /QSAG Process for ongoing checks throughout the patient's care episode Senior Sister/ Charge Nurse Safehands Monthly Directorate Governance/ /QSAG
+Criterion Lead Monitoring Frequency Committee/ Group Directorates will monitor and review any incidents relating to 0P52 and escalate any trends to division.
+Directorates Datix Monthly Directorates will escalate themes, and this will be brought through QSAG Process for identifying all patients Senior Sister/ Charge Nurse Patient tracking Monthly Directorate Governance Process for ongoing checks throughout the patient's care episode Senior Sister/ Charge Nurse Patient tracking Monthly Directorate Governance

-The Patient Identification Policy will be audited using Safehands.
-Non-compliance identified by completion of this audit will be reported through the Trust's Governance processes.
-The author will request a 6 monthly report from Datix/PALS to monitor and review any specific concerns regarding breaches of patient identification and non-compliance with red allergy wristbands.
+The Patient Identification Policy will be audited using the patient tracking system.
+Noncompliance identified by completion of this audit will be reported through the Trust's Governance processes.